Ash-D23/Geocoding-T49/microservices/ui/app/README.md

 5) Now type the command `hasura cluster status`to get your cluster name.
 Make sure that you are in the hello-react folder by using the `cd hello-react` command.
 6) Now modify the package.json file inside *microservices/ui/app/package.json*.
 Assign your cluster name to REACT_APP_CLUSTER_NAME environment variable.
 7) Now replace the contents of your hello-react's *microservice/ui/app/src* folder with the contents of this repository's *microservices/ui/app/src* folder.
 Also replace the index.html file in *microservice/ui/app/public* with this repository's index.html file available in the same location.
+8) Change the cluster name in the file App.js from `microservices/ui/app/src`and make the necessary changes in the backend api present in the `microservices/api/src`
-8) Now we will push the contents of your hello-react folder to your cluster.
+9) Now we will push the contents of your hello-react folder to your cluster.
 To do this, type the command `git add . && git commit -m "First commit"` and then type `git push hasura master`.
-9) Now run the command `hasura microservice open ui` to view this react app.
+10) Now run the command `hasura microservice open ui` to view this react app.